+Any attempt by site visitors to circumvent WFNY’s language filters by creatively misspelling foul language will result in an automatic IP ban.
 Furthermore, personal attacks and insults will not be tolerated.
-Believe it or not, it’s actually possible to argue about sports without belittling those we disagree with.
-Debating the facts and the merits of opinions is not only accepted, but encouraged at WFNY.
-However, once you resort to attacking and insulting others, you risk an IP ban.
-Commenting at WaitingForNextYear is not a right, it is a privilege.
+It’s possible to argue about sports without belittling those with whom we disagree.
+Debating the facts and the merits of opinions is not only accepted, but encouraged at WFNY; however, visitors who resort to attacking others risk an IP ban.
+Commenting at WFNY is not a right; it is a privilege.

 If you have any questions regarding this or anything else on the site, shoot an email to firstname.lastname@example.org.
 Thanks again!

 Policy on links and “hijacking”: WFNY encourages discussion about all published material.
 We as editors believe comments should be constructive as well as relevant to topics therein, and we allow third-party content to be linked within a post given that it adds to said discussion.
 WFNY, however, is not a message board.
 Comments that reference or link to outside material must pertain to the original post and conversation thereafter; references and links to unrelated outside material will be deleted without notification.
 Readers with ideas about topics and links WFNY should see can email those to email@example.com.

 Technical stuff: Readers who want an avatar associated with their comments at WFNY should understand our comments system.
 When visitors comment using an email address (which remains totally private to everyone except the WFNY staff, by the way) our system runs their filters comments to make sure that they aren’t potty mouths or evil spammers trying to sell us something that we definitely do not want to buy.
 The filters also look for an avatar associated with that email address at either WordPress.com or Gravatar.com.